-“Residential Member” means a Residential Member of this Society accepted as a Member under the By-laws and Articles of the Society.
+“Residential Member” means a person accepted as a Residential Member under the Bylaws and Articles of the Society.

-“Individual Member” means Individual Member of this Society accepted as a Member under the By-laws and Articles of the Society.
+“Individual Member” means a person accepted as an Individual Member under the Bylaws and Articles of the Society.

-“Associate Member” means an Associate Member of the Society accepted as a Member under the By-laws and Articles of the Society.

-“Honorary Member” means an Honorary Member of the Society accepted as a Member under the By-laws and Articles of the Society.

-“Corporate Member” means a Corporate Member of the Society accepted as a Member under the By-laws and Articles of the Society.
+“Corporate Member” means an entity accepted as a Corporate Member under the Bylaws and Articles of the Society.

-Annual Membership Fee for a Residential Membership, Individual, Associate or Corporate Membership as the case may be shall mean the annual fee specified by the Board, from time to time, as the fee required to be paid to become a Residential, Individual, Associate or Corporate Member.
+Annual Membership Fee for a Residential Membership, Individual or Corporate Membership as the case may be shall mean the annual fee specified by the Board, from time to time, as the fee required to be paid to become a Residential, Individual or Corporate Member.

 “Appropriate Notice” shall mean that notice may consist of publication in local newspapers, the Associations’ newsletter and/or website, posters, distribution via email as practicable or other electronic means.

-“Meetings of the Members” means any meeting of the Members convened as called pursuant to the By-laws.
+“Meetings of the Members” means any meeting of the Members convened as called pursuant to the Bylaws.

 “Register of Members” means the register of Members maintained by the Society under this Bylaw and the Act, as amended from time to time.

-“By-laws” means the By-laws of the Society, as amended and supplemented from time to time.
+“Bylaws” means the Bylaws of the Society, as amended and supplemented from time to time.

 “Annual General Meeting” means the meeting convened pursuant to Paragraph 6.1.